ufyTeX/ufy/README.md

 [manual]:http://www.luatex.org/svn/trunk/manual/luatex.pdf

-Here is a really simple and crude example typesetting a document with _ufy_:
+Here is a really simple and crude example of typesetting a document with _ufy_:

 ```lua
 -- Page settings